 Backtest

-Let's review two example use cases:
+Let's examine two example use cases:

 backtest(